-Northeastern University’s Master of Science in Computer Science program offers a specialization in human-computer interaction—a popular choice among students with a variety of unique goals and backgrounds.
+Northeastern University’s Master of Science in Artificial Intelligence offers a specialization in Intelligent Interaction and the Master of Science in Computer Science program offers a specialization in human-computer interaction.
+These are popular choices among students with a variety of unique goals and backgrounds.

 “Some students are entrepreneurs who have an idea and want to know more about why people do something the way they do.
 Some have a curiosity about people, psychology, or cognitive science, while other students really enjoy research,” Edmunds says.
 “We see a diverse group of students who have had different life experiences and see things differently or think that maybe software hasn’t been designed for them.
 Others are more social programmers who want more of a background in the people piece of HCI.”